UdUdof/data-analytics-projects/sql/Academic Performance Analysis - PostgreSQL.md

 <p align="left">
   <img src="avgScrDept.png" alt="Average score by department" width="500" height="500"/>
 </p>
-Average scores are around 50 and could show that the students are struggling in their courses
+Average scores are around 50 and this could indicate that the students are struggling in their courses

 ---
 ###  7. Which teacher teaches the most courses?